 - a.
-The College reserves the right to deny the use of its facilities to Outside Individuals or Groups seeking to rent or use College space.
-Any such denial shall be based on objective criteria set forth below and not the viewpoint of the Outside Individuals or Groups. - b.
+The College reserves the right to deny the use of its facilities to External Users seeking to rent or use College space.
+Any such denial shall be based on objective criteria set forth below and not the viewpoint of the External User. - b.
 Rental fees will be charged, and additional contractual obligations will apply.
 Only designated facilities are available for such use and rental.
 A list of the designated facilities available for rental is available from The Office of the President. - c.
-Except as permitted by rental under paragraph 3.b., Outside Individuals or Groups are permitted to engage in expressive activity on campus only subject to the requirements in paragraph 3.d below and only in designated outdoor areas ("Free Speech Areas").
-A list of the Free Speech Areas is available from the Office of the Dean of Student Affairs.
-Before engaging in expressive activity on campus, Outside Individuals or Groups must make a reservation no more than fifteen (15) and no less than seven (7) days in advance with the Office of the Dean of Student Affairs using the Reservation Form provided.
-Reservations will not be denied based on the content or viewpoint of the proposed expressive activity.
-Reservations will be denied only based on one or more of the following reasons: - i.
-The requested Free Speech Area has already been reserved for the date and time requested. - ii.
-The proposed expressive activity would violate one or more of the requirements listed in paragraph 3.d below. - iii.
+In addition to use permitted under VI b, External Users are permitted to engage in expressive activity on campus subject to the requirements in paragraph V. A list of the designated areas is available from the Office of the Dean of Students.
+External Users are required to make a reservation no more than fifteen (15) and no less than seven (7) days in advance with the Office of the Dean of Student Affairs using the Reservation Form provided.
+Denial may include, but not limited to the following reasons: - i.
+The requested designated area has already been reserved for the date and time requested. - ii.
+The proposed expressive activity would violate one or more of the requirements listed in paragraph (d) below. - iii.
 The Reservation Form contains material misrepresentations. - iv.
 The request was not submitted within the required timeframe set forth above. - v.
-The requesting Outside Individual or Group has previously engaged in violent, destructive or unlawful activity on campus. - d.
-Any expressive activity by Outside Individuals or Groups on campus within the Free Speech Areas shall be subject to the following reasonable requirements: - i.
-The activity must not substantially disrupt previously scheduled campus events.4 - ii.
-The activity must not block access to campus buildings.
+The requesting external user has previously engaged in violent, destructive or unlawful activity on campus. - d.
+Any expressive activity by the external user on campus within the designated areas shall be subject to the following reasonable requirements: - i.
+The activity must not substantially disrupt previously scheduled campus events.3 - ii.
+The activity must not block access to campus buildings. - iii.

-The expression of competing viewpoints or multiple speakers in proximity to each other does not, without more, constitute a substantial disruption.

-- iii.
 The activity must not obstruct vehicular or pedestrian traffic. - iv.
 The activity must not substantially disrupt College operations. - v.
 The activity must not constitute unlawful activity. - vi.
-The activity must not create a clear and present threat to public safety, according to the College's police or security department. - vii.
+The activity must not create a clear and present threat to public safety, according to Campus Police and Security department. - vii.
 The activity must not involve violence against persons, threats of violence against persons, or damage to property. - viii.
-The activity must not involve the sale or promotion of commercial goods and services. - ix.
+The activity must not involve the sale or promotion of commercial goods and services.

+The expression of competing viewpoints or multiple speakers in proximity to each other does not alone constitute a substantial disruption.

+- ix.
 The Outside Individuals or Group must not continue to engage in conversation with individuals after being informed that such individuals do not want to participate in conversation. - x.
-The activity must not involve the creation of an audio or video recording of any person without such person's permission. - xi.
-The activity must not involve conduct that would constitute sexual harassment as defined in the College's Sexual Harassment Policy. - xii.
-The activity must not use sound amplification devices. - xiii.
-The activity must not use signage or posters larger than 11 inches by 17 inches. - xiv.
-The activity must occur during the normal hours of operation for the campus, which are available from the Office of the Dean of Student Affairs. - xv.
-The activity must not attract a crowd larger than the venue can safely contain. - xvi.
-The activity must not occur during College examination periods. - xvii.
-The activity must not last more than three hours. - xviii.
-The Outside Individuals or Group must not have engaged in expressive activity in Free Speech Areas on campus within the previous seven (7) days. - e.
-This policy does not prohibit individuals who are not Active Students, Student Organizations, or College employees from engaging in one-on-one conversations in the outdoor areas of campus, so long as such individuals comply with the requirements listed in paragraphs 3.d.i. through 3.d.xiv. above and do not engage in leafleting or public speaking. - f.
+The activity must not involve conduct that would constitute sexual harassment as defined in the College's Sexual Harassment Policy. - xi.
+Use of sound amplification devices must not be disruptive to classroom instruction. - xii.
+The activity must not use signage or posters larger than 11 inches by 17 inches. - xiii.
+The activity must occur during the normal hours of operation for the campus, which are available from the Office of the Dean of Students. - xiv.
+The activity must not attract a crowd larger than the venue can safely contain. - xv.
+The activity must not occur during College examination periods. - e.
+This policy does not prohibit individuals from engaging in one-on-one conversations in the outdoor areas of campus, with the expectation individuals comply with the requirements listed in paragraphs d.i. through d.xv. - f.
 Nothing in this policy is intended to circumvent rights afforded to employee organizations or employees under the Maryland Public Employee Relations Act.